NCAA Tournament by Seed

 History of Lower Seeds & How Far They Advance in March Madness

-#9 The furthest a No. 9 seed has advanced is to the Final Four.
-It happened in 2013 with Wichita State losing to No. 1 seed, and eventual champion, Louisville.
+#9 The furthest a No. 9 seed has advanced is to the Final Four (two times).
+It happened in 2013 with Wichita State losing to No. 1 seed, and eventual champion, Louisville, as well as Florida Atlantic losing to San Diego State in 2023.

 #10 The deepest run a 10 seed has made in the NCAA Tournament is the Final 4.
 It’s happened just once, as No. 10 Syracuse accomplished the feat in 2016.
 Overall, the No. 10 seeds have gone just 1-8 in the Elite Eight.